vtex/toolbelt/docs/MAINTAINING.md

 }
 ```

 The `minimumToolbeltPrereleaseVersion` is used for enforcing minimum `-beta` versions; `minimumToolbeltVersion` is used for enforcing minimum stable version.
-You'll probably want to maitain the property `minimumToolbeltPrereleaseVersion <= minimumToolbeltVersion`.
+You'll probably want to maintain the property `minimumToolbeltPrereleaseVersion <= minimumToolbeltVersion`.

 4. Set the version to the one you want to enforce.